GDPR Compliance Checklist: 9 Important Steps

 4. Maintain a GDPR Compliance Diary:

 Organizations should maintain a GDPR compliance diary to document their compliance efforts.
 This includes documenting their data processing activities, privacy impact assessments, data breaches, and any other GDPR-related incidents.
-The diary should be kept up-to-date and be available for review by regulators upon request.

 5. Assess Data Processing Activities: